 Recognized by Condé Nast Traveler, Forbes Travel Guide, and Travel + Leisure as one of the world’s finest hotels, the Metropole has long been the preferred address for celebrities, royalty, and discerning travelers.

-After breakfast tour the city of Hanoi where the history and culture of Vietnam are clearly on display.
-Visit the Temple of Literature, the first university of Vietnam.
+After breakfast, visit the Temple of Literature, the first university of Vietnam.
 Constructed in the 11th Century, this stunning temple constitutes a rare example of well-preserved traditional Vietnamese architecture and is featured on the back of the 100,000 Vietnamese dong banknote.

 Discover the vibrant heart of Hanoi in the most authentic and leisurely way - aboard a traditional cyclo.
 These charming three-wheeled bicycle taxis have been a part of Hanoi's cultural fabric for decades, offering a nostalgic and intimate journey through the city's bustling streets.
 With the gentle rhythm of the cyclo and the fresh breeze on your face, you'll find yourself transported to a world where old-world charm seamlessly blends with the lively energy of modern-day Hanoi.